We’re governed by a Board, which is advised by the Corporate Executive Team (CET).

 Mercy Jeyasingham MBE, management consultant specialising in managing charities, who has been working in the voluntary health and social care sector for over 30 years

 Anne-Toni Rodgers, Pharmacologist and Director of a management consultancy

 Professor Liam Smeeth, Professor of Clinical Epidemiology at the London School of Hygiene and Tropical Medicine

-Professor David Webb, (Deputy Chair of the Board)
+Professor David Webb CBE, (Deputy Chair of the Board)

 Christison Chair of Therapeutics and Clinical Pharmacology at the University of Edinburgh